 For decades, Kuwait has suffered from poor air quality due to the frequent dust storms.
 The country experienced dust storms on an average of 8.3 days per year during the 30-year period from 1987 to 2016.
 The average number of rising dust days during that same 30-year period was 97.4.
-But it is important to note that the number of dust storms and rising dust days has increased in the last decade of that 30-year period (2007-2016) to 12.6 and 131.5, respectively19.
+But it is important to note that the number of dust storms and rising dust days has increased in the last decade of that 30-year period (2007-2016) to 12.6 and 131.5, respectively27.

-These frequent dust events significantly contribute to the increase in particulate matter PM2.5 and PM10.As a result, the annual PM2.5 levels have a median of 75 of μ g/m3, which is at least seven times the annual recommended limit set by the World Health Organization (10 μ g/m3) (WHO, 2016)20.
-The high number of days with suspended low particulate matter dust poses a long period of exposure to presumably hazardous air pollution in Kuwait.
+These frequent dust events significantly contribute to an increase in air quality particulate matter PM2.5 and PM10.
+As a result, the annual PM2.5 levels have a median of 75 of $\mu g/m3$, which is at least seven times the annual recommended limit set by the World Health Organization (10 $\mu g/m3$) (WHO, 2016)28.
+The high number of days in Kuwait with suspended low particulate matter dust represents an extended period of exposure to presumably hazardous air pollution.

-In recent decades, the number of motorized vehicles has grown significantly.
-That growth has resulted in increased fuel consumption, oil and energy industry emissions, and dust storms - all of which increase urban air pollution (PMI0, CO, CO2, NOx, O3, SO2 and VOCs)21.
-Many studies have shown strong associations between particulate matter (PM) levels and a variety of adverse health outcomes; and research on various sites in Kuwait has documented that the particulate levels are high enough to generate substantial health concerns22.
+In the recent decades, the number of motorized vehicles has grown significantly.
+That growth has resulted in increased fuel consumption, oil and energy industry emissions, and dust storms - all of which increase urban air pollution (PM10, CO, CO2, NOx, O3, SO2 and VOCs)29.
+Many studies have shown strong associations between particulate matter (PM) levels and a variety of adverse health outcomes; and research on various sites in Kuwait has documented that the particulate levels are high enough to generate substantial health concerns30.

-Recent research concluded that in areas surrounded by oil fields and refinery activities, such as Um-Alhayman, non-methane hydrocarbons (NMHC) levels exceed the proposed ambient air quality standard for residential areas in Kuwait (0.24 ppm)23.
+Recent research concluded that in areas surrounded by oil fields and refinery activities, such as Um-Alhayman, non-methane hydrocarbons (NMHC) levels exceed the proposed ambient air quality standard for residential areas in Kuwait (0.24 ppm)31.

-Air pollution, wind roses and meteorological data have been measured and analyzed for two districts in Kuwait, Al-Jahra and Al-Mansouriah, for 2010.
+Air pollution, wind roses and meteorological data have been measured and analyzed for two districts in Kuwait,Al-Jahra and Al-Mansouriah, for 2010.
 Data recorded at five-minute intervals were processed to obtain annual hourly averages and annual one-hour maxima.
 The concentrations of CO, PM10 and NO2 exhibited different patterns in the two districts and in summer versus winter due to different activities in the surrounding areas.
 The concentrations of SO2 were high in both cities - in Al-Mansouriah because of the dense traffic of diesel vehicles and in Al-Jahra because of the flue gases from the nearby Al-Doha power plant and oil refineries.
 The concentration rose for NMHC in winter in Al-Jahra reflects the oil field activities surrounding this district.
-The concentration roses for CO and NO2 exhibit almost uniform distributions, reflecting the effects of traffic all around the monitoring stations24.
+The concentration roses for CO and NO2 exhibit almost uniform distributions, reflecting the effects of traffic all around the monitoring stations32.

-The monitoring data from all the stations is averaged to obtain a city average (presented below as monthly averages for year 2011).
+The monitoring data from all the stations is averaged to obtain a city average (presented below as monthly averages for the year 2011).
 This data was further utilized for compliance and air quality index evaluations.

-- 9 Kuwait Second National Communication on Climate Change , 2019 - 20 World Health Organization.
+27 Kuwait Second National Communication on Climate Change , 2019.

+28 World Health Organization.
 2016.
-Ambient air pollution: A global assessment of exposure and burden of disease. - 21 Al Bassam; and Khan, 2004. - 22 Ward Brown et al., 2008. - 23 Al-Awadhi, F.A. and S.A.
-Al-Awadhi, "Spatial-temporal model for ambient air pollutants in the state of Kuwait", Environmetrics, 17, 7, (2006), 739-752. - 24 Raslan A. Alenezi , Bader S. Al-Anezi.
+Ambient air pollution: A global assessment of exposure and burden of disease.

+29 Al Bassam; and Khan, 2004.

+30 Ward Brown et al., 2008.

+31 Al-Awadhi, F.A. and S.A.
+Al-Awadhi, "Spatial-temporal model for ambient air pollutants in the state of Kuwait", Environmetrics, 17, 7, (2006), 739-752.

+32 Raslan A. Alenezi , Bader S. Al-Anezi.
 An assessment of ambient air quality in two major cities in the state of Kuwait.
 2015.